 The stars with the coolest temperatures are classified 'M', which means they are red stars.
 They can be any size or mass, for example, Betelgeuse (alpha Orionis) is a variable red supergiant.
 Other, smaller examples are red dwarfs, which are exceedingly common throughout the Universe.
-Red dwarfs in our galaxy include the 20 light year-distant local neighbour Gliese 581 which has a planetary system, including the unofficially-named planet Ymir (Gliese 581 c) which resides in that system's habitable zone.
+Red dwarfs in our galaxy include the 20 light year-distant local neighbour Gliese 581 which has a triple planetary system.
 Even closer to us, at just under six light years2 distance, is Proxima Ophiuchi aka Barnard's Star3.

 The 'red planet' Mars is the fourth planet in our Solar System.
 There are h2g2 entries on the exploration of Mars and also a suspected pyramid.
 Let's not forget that Doctor Who enemies the Ice Warriors supposedly hailed from the red planet!

 One of the most luminous stars known to us is called the Pistol Star.
 It creates a red nebula, known as the Pistol Nebula, with the matter it ejects via extremely massive stellar eruptions.
 The nebula is four light years wide, which is comparable to the distance between our Sun and Proxima Centauri, the next nearest star!

 Red in Nature

 The red colours of green leaves are present all the year around, but are masked by chlorophyll which dominates in the spring and summer.
 The chlorophyll decays during autumn creating such a splendid show.

 Coastal Redwoods have their own Entry.